How to Become a Financial Advisor

 Additional Financial Advisor Certifications

-There are additional designations and certifications available to distinguish yourself as a financial advisor who specializes in a particular area.
-Highly regarded certifications in the financial services industry include: Certified Financial Professional (CFP): This designation is given to those who complete the CFP Board of Standard’s program requirements.
+There are additional designations and certifications available which you can take in order to distinguish yourself as a financial advisor who specializes in particular financial markets.
+Highly regarded certifications in the financial services industry include the:

 • Bachelor’s Degree from an accredited university